Artemmkin/infrastructure-as-code-tutorial/docs/06-ansible.md

 You can find an example of `configuration.yml` playbook [here](https://github.com/Artemmkin/infrastructure-as-code-example/blob/master/ansible/configuration.yml).

+And [here](https://github.com/Artemmkin/infrastructure-as-code-example/blob/master/packer/raddit-base-image-ansible.json) is an example of a Packer template which uses ansible provisioner.

 ## Save and commit the work

 Save and commit the `ansible` folder created in this lab into your `iac-tutorial` repo.